carob-data/yuri/README.md

 # yuri

-"yuri" is an *R* package to download research data from a repository, using an URI.
+"yuri" is an *R* package to download research data for use in reproducible workflows.
+The data are refreferred to with an [URI](https://en.wikipedia.org/wiki/Uniform_Resource_Identifier) persistent identfier such as a [DOI](https://en.wikipedia.org/wiki/Digital_object_identifier) or [HDL](https://en.wikipedia.org/wiki/Handle_System).
 Repositories supported include those based on the Harvard Dataverse and CKAN systems; and from [Dryad](https://datadryad.org/) and [Zenodo](https://zenodo.org/).
-Let us know if you woud need this functionality for another data repository.
+Let us know if you would like us to include this functionality for additional data repositories.

 You can install "yuri" with: